-In addition, to simplify our notation in the next Proposition and throughout the rest of the article we assume whenever we select a taxon $x_i\in X$ for a rooted phylogenetic $X$-tree $\hat{T}$ that its label $i$ is at most $d_{\hat{T}}+1$.
+In addition, to simplify our notation of our basis construction and throughout the rest of the article we assume whenever we select a taxon $x_i\in X$ for a rooted phylogenetic $X$-tree $\hat{T}$ that its label $i$ is at most $d_{\hat{T}}+1$.